yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Work on multiprocess support is far from over.
 We’re aiming to support `QLaunch`, meaning being able to boot the native game launcher, launch games from there, close them, suspend them, launch a different game, the whole deal.

 {{< imgs
-	"./ql1.mp4| QLaunching in 3, 2, 1!
-Right click the video to unmute it"
+	"./ql1.mp4| QLaunching in 3, 2, 1!"
   >}}

 Resuming a game works too.

 {{< imgs
-	"./ql2.mp4| Back and forth.
-Right click the video to unmute it"
+	"./ql2.mp4| Back and forth."
   >}}

-The work on applets and multiprocess is exposing a lot of hidden bugs in multiple areas–the accuracy improvements are a very welcome addition to having this much fun testing and running the applets.
+The work on applets and multiprocess is exposing a lot of hidden bugs in multiple areas — the accuracy improvements are a very welcome addition; we're having so much fun testing and running the applets.

 That’s all folks!
 Thank you for reaching the end of this progress report.
 We hope to see you next time!